 SECTION 403.
 TRANSFERABILITY OF MEMBERSHIP INTERESTS.
+Unless

-Unless otherwise provided in the organic rules and subject to Section 404, membership interests are nontransferable.
-The terms of the restriction on transferability must be set forth in the cooperative's organic rules and the interest transfer records of the cooperative, and must be conspicuously noted on certificates evidencing a member's interest if certificates, if any.
+otherwise provided in the organic rules and subject to Section 404, [Transfer of Financial Interests] membership interests shall be are nontransferable.
+The terms of the restriction on transferability shall must be set forth in the cooperative's organic rules; and the interest transfer records of the cooperative, and shall must be conspicuously noted on certificates evidencing a member's interest if certificates, if any.